Tax Year 2022 Idaho Income Tax Brackets

-Idaho's income tax brackets were last changed one year prior to 2015 for tax year 2014, and the tax rates were previously changed in 2010.
+Both Idaho's tax brackets and the associated tax rates were last changed one year ago in 2021.
 Idaho's tax brackets are indexed for inflation, and are updated yearly to reflect changes in cost of living.

-Idaho has seven marginal tax brackets, ranging from 1.6% (the lowest Idaho tax bracket) to 7.4% (the highest Idaho tax bracket).
+Idaho has four marginal tax brackets, ranging from 1% (the lowest Idaho tax bracket) to 6% (the highest Idaho tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket .

 In Idaho, different tax brackets are applicable to different filing types.
 Married couples filing their Idaho income tax return jointly will usually have wider tax brackets than those filing separately or as an individual.

 Technically, you don't have just one "tax bracket" - you pay all of the Idaho marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Idaho tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.